 - Add to preheated air fryer and cook for a total of 18 – 20 minutes.
 Shake the basket at the 10-minute mark to ensure they are cooking evenly.

-- Garlic Sage: While the squash is air frying, heat ½ tbsp extra virgin olive oil in a small saute pan over medium.
+- Garlic Sage: While the squash is air frying, heat ½ tablespoon extra virgin olive oil in a small saute pan over medium.
 Add minced garlic, sage, and pine nuts.
-Saute for 2 – 4 minutes until the pine nuts are lightly browned.
+Saute for 2 - 4 minutes until the pine nuts are lightly browned.
 When the squash is done, pour this sauce over them in a mixing bowl and toss to coat.

 - Garnish, serve immediately, and enjoy!